Pressio/pressio-tutorials/docs/source/index.rst

 Working on a production-level ROM capability inevitably means touching multiple fields, ranging from, e.g., linear algebra, nonlinear solvers and optimization, to time integration, generic programming, and distributed computing/HPC.
-This is clearly reflected in the `structure of pressio <https://pressio.github.io/pressio>`__: each component handles a specific capability and depends on the ones below it.
-This allows users to use a component directly, but, as a whole, the full stack constitutes the foundation of the top-level ``pressio/rom``.
+This is clearly reflected in the `structure of pressio-rom <https://pressio.github.io/pressio-rom>`__: each component handles a specific capability and depends on the ones below it.
+This allows users to use a component directly, but, as a whole, the full stack constitutes the foundation of the top-level ``pressio-rom/rom``.

-Describing how to use pressio for ROMs cannot be simply reduced to presenting the API.
+Describing how to use Pressio for ROMs cannot be simply reduced to presenting the API.
 Several steps are involved, and the best way to understand them is via examples.
-Therefore, these tutorials are designed to show how to *integrate* various capabilities of pressio to do something meaningful, as well as unveil some details that might not be obvious, and are organized into these sections:
+Therefore, these tutorials are designed to show how to *integrate* various capabilities of Pressio to do something meaningful, as well as unveil some details that might not be obvious, and are organized into these sections:

 1. End-to-end ROMs using pressio-demoapps